OpenGamma/OG-Platform/docs/engine/Scenario API.rst

 A ``ScenarioDefinition`` contains the scenario arguments that apply to all calculations, plus the sets of arguments that should only be used for specific columns or non-portfolio outputs.

-A scenario function can't requests the specific arguments for its column because functions are unaware of which column they're in.
+A scenario function can't request the specific arguments for its column because functions are unaware of which column they're in.
 Therefore a new environment is created for each column and output containing only the arguments that apply.
 These arguments are passed to the environment in an instance of ``FilteredScenarioDefinition``.